 ARM rates are tied to an index, which are interest rates that are influenced by markets and published by a neutral organization.
-There are three common indexes: one-year Treasury bill, 11th District cost of funds index (COFI), and London Interbank Offered Rate (Libor).
-Using your mortgage loan’s appropriate index, your lender will add the index number to a certain amount of percentage points, called the margin (this is an amount you agree to when you close the loan).*
+There are two common indexes: Secured Overnight Financing Rate (SOFR) and the Constant Maturity Treasury (CMT).
+Using your mortgage loan’s appropriate index, your lender will add the index number to a certain amount of percentage points, called the margin.

-So, for instance, if the index is 1.5% and your margin is 3 percentage points, your interest rate would be a total of 4.5%.
-The following year, if the index increases to 1.75%, your interest rate would increase to 4.75%.
-While the index may change year by year, the margin will remain the same.
+So, for instance, if the index value is 1.5% and margin is 3%s, their interest rate would be a total of 4.5%.
+The following year, if the index value increases to 1.75%, the interest rate would increase to 4.75%.
+While the index value may change, the margin will remain the same.

-ARMs also come with caps, which vary from loan to loan.
-This means that your interest rate can only rise to a certain amount (not exponentially), which helps protect you from drastic rate increases.
+ARM loans also come with adjustment period and life of loan caps, which vary from loan to loan.
+This means that the homebuyer’s interest rate can only rise to a certain amount (not exponentially), which helps protect the homebuyer from drastic rate increases.